Bourn23/CNN_Summer_Class/README.md

 ## Neurals Networks and Its Application in Computer Vision
-This course is aimed to respond to the question: **What are the key steps in designing a deep learning pipeline**
+This course is aimed to respond to the question: **What are the key steps in solving a computer vision task using NNs**

 **NOTE**: Most of the materials in the notebooks are discussed in the class, rather than the notebook itself, and these notebooks are supplementary materials for the class.